Chess boxing: Women (17 years+)

-For amateur and youth chessboxing bouts under the flag of the WCBO, weight classes are graduated in 6-kilo steps.
+For amateur and youth chess boxing bouts under the flag of the WCBO, weight classes are graduated in 6-kilo steps.
 Exceptionally, event hosts can classify into 10-kilo steps.

 Particular requirements and training

-A chessboxer must have strong skills in both chess and boxing to be permitted to compete in a professional chessboxing fight.
+A chessboxer must have strong skills in both chess and boxing to be permitted to compete in a professional chess boxing fight.
 The current minimum requirements to fight in a Chess Boxing Global event include an Elo rating of 1,600 and a record of at least fifty amateur bouts fought in boxing or another similar martial art.
-One deciding factor in chessboxing is that the fighters have to mainly train in speed chess; the skills required by speed chess are different from those for chess using classical time controls.
-However, chessboxing is not only the ability to master both sports but above all, to be able to withstand the constant switch from a full-contact sport to a thinking game, round after round.
+One deciding factor in chess boxing is that the fighters have to mainly train in speed chess; the skills required by speed chess are different from those for chess using classical time controls.
+However, chess boxing is not only the ability to master both sports but above all, to be able to withstand the constant switch from a full-contact sport to a thinking game, round after round.
 After three minutes of boxing, opponents have to face each other at the chessboard barely having taken a break, and have to then perform calmly and think tactically.
 This switch becomes increasingly hard for the athletes as the contest progresses.

-To practice these skills, specialized chessboxing training is used, in which physical interval training forms are combined with blitz or speed chess games.
-Thereby, the fighters adopt the rhythm of a chessboxing bout.
+To practice these skills, specialized chess boxing training is used, in which physical interval training forms are combined with blitz or speed chess games.
+Thereby, the fighters adopt the rhythm of a chess boxing bout.
 They will use exercises like "track chess" and "stair chess", in which training partners will play an 18-minute game of speed chess over six rounds, with intensive running exercises in between, such as 400-meter sprints or stair sprints.
 Other common methods of training combine speed chess games with strength exercises such as push-ups.
-The classic chessboxing training is box sparring combined with a game of speed chess.
+The classic chess boxing training is box sparring combined with a game of speed chess.

+Major tournaments

+Below is a partial list of chess boxing tournaments held in recent years:

 Champions

-Between 2003 and 2013, the chessboxing world championships were organized by the WCBO.
+Between 2003 and 2013, the chess boxing world championships were organized by the WCBO.
 As of 2013, they take the form of professional events under the auspices of Chess Boxing Global.